MicroEJ/docs/PlatformDeveloperGuide/ecom-comm.rst

 A classpath variable named ``ECOM-COMM-1.1`` is available.
-This Foundation Library is always required when developing a MicroEJ application which communicates with some external devices using the serial communication mode.
+This Foundation Library is always required when developing a MicroEJ Application which communicates with some external devices using the serial communication mode.

 This library provides a set of options.
 Refer to the chapter